 Only 339,581 (2017) people live in San José - a fairly tranquil size.

-Nature reserve in the central valley of Costarica.
+Nature reserve in the central valley of Costa Rica.
 Due to the fact that almost half of Costa Rica's almost 6 million inhabitants live in the Central Valley, nature in this area is under severe strain.
 To counteract this problem, governments over the last two decades have declared some areas as nature reserves.

 Unfortunately, this is often just a formality, but there is still hope that it will help preserve nature.

-Overview of some restaurants in Santa Ana.
 In recent years, Santa Ana has developed into the foodie metropolis in the central valley of Costa Rica.
 Some of the best restaurants in Costa Rica can be found here.
 But there are also plenty of small sodas and mini-restaurants, so there is something to suit every taste.
 Everything within walking distance to our posada.